roblox-aurora/rbx-net/docs/docs/doc1.md

 :::danger Experimental Build
 This version of Net is still quite experimental, and the API is subject to change.

-If you're looking for the 1.3 documentation - click [here](/docs/1.3.x)
 :::

 <div align="center">